ivan-hc/AppMan/README.md

 The main goal of this tool is to provide the same updated applications to multiple GNU/Linux distributions without having to change the package manager or the distro itself.
 This means that whatever distro you use, you will not miss your favorite programs or the need for a more updated version.
 AppMan also aims to be a merger for GNU / Linux distributions, using not just AppImage as the main package format, but also other standalone programs, so without having to risk breaking anything on your system: no daemons, no shared libraries.
 Just your program and your launcher.

+[AppImage](https://appimage.org/) is a standalone package format, the best choice if you are looking for an alternative packaging format to use on multiple GNU/Linux distributions, it uses fewer resources than Snap and Flatpak, and works completely autonomously, using its own libraries.
+AppMan aims to give it a home to stay.

 # How it works
 AppMan uses [precompiled scripts](https://github.com/ivan-hc/AppMan/tree/main/applications) that can download applications from their main sites or compiling them using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in AUR.
 The final result is a ready to use AppImage with a launcher and its icon (where needed, command line tools like "wine" can be only used from the terminal) for your favourite application.
 The complete list is available [here](https://github.com/ivan-hc/AppMan/tree/main/applications).